Olive Garden Alfredo Sauce

 • Parsley for garnishing, if desired

-What you don’t need for this recipe is an egg yolk, or any flour to thicken the sauce.
-The creamy sauce will thicken nicely, and the sauce thickens with the heat, so this sauce is gluten-free.
+You don’t need an egg yolk or flour to thicken the sauce for this recipe.
+The creamy sauce will thicken nicely, and it thickens with heat, so this sauce is gluten-free.

 Olive Garden Alfredo Sauce ingredients on a wood cutting board.